 Just as singers have their favorite songs, magicians have our favorite tricks.

 One of my all-time favorites is Think-a-Drink.
 The proper title of this routine is Any Drink Called For, and has also been known as The Bar Act.
-I’ve been performing this routine in my shows for the past eight years, but it has existed in various forms for over a century.
+I’ve been performing this routine in my shows for the past fifteen years, but it has existed in various forms for over a century.
 The trick is so old, it’s new again.

 The father of modern conjuring, JEAN EUGENE ROBERT-HOUDIN performed its precursor, The Inexhaustible Bottle at his intimate theater shows in 19th century Paris.